 A lot more goes into your website than just creativity, planning, and coding.
 Applying psychology to web design can give your business a competitive advantage and improve engagement by website visitors!

-Psychology in web design focuses on human behavior when shown visual elements or content.
+Psychology in web design focuses on human behavior.
+How do people react when shown visual elements or content?
 Each business has a different goal for their website, but psychology always plays a role with visitor engagement and generating actual leads.

 Website Structure & Navigation